shuangyanUoN/Process-induced-distortion-model/README.md

 # How to use the Abaqus model
 1. Download all three files and put them in the same folder

-2. Open CHILE_Curved_Part_3D.py, change work directory to the current folder
+2. Open CHILE_Curved_Part_3D.py, change work directory to your current folder

 3. Change path of your subroutine file, that's the 'chile_addme.for' file